HamidrezaKmK/LID-OOD/README.md

 ## Environment

-**Make sure that your python is `3.9` or higher; otherwise, some of the new autodiff functionalities we use might break**.
+**Make sure that your python is `3.9` or higher; otherwise, some of the new autodiff functionalities we use might break.
+Also please manually install the nflows package [here](https://anonymous.4open.science/r/nflows-7D07/README.md) which is a version of nflows that makes it functional for RQ-NSFs.**

 For python environment, we support both pip and conda.